RaphaelPour/on/README.md

 ## Limitations

 - given file needs to have a path, at least `./`
-- events are not debounced, typically writes appear in masses
+- ~~events are not debounced, typically writes appear in masses~~ added with https://github.com/RaphaelPour/on/pull/1